ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 localhost                  : ok=216  changed=114  unreachable=0    failed=0
 ```

 - Problem determination is based on the installation log.
 The error messages are relatively clear.
-If the recap contains a non-zero failed count for any of the cluster members or something is unreachable, then grep/search the install log for "failure" to determine begin the problem determination process.
+If the recap contains a non-zero failed count for any of the cluster members or something is unreachable, then grep/search the install log for `FAIL` or `fatal` to begin the problem determination process.

 -	Assuming the install went correctly move on to some basic "smoke tests" described in the section below.